Baileypollard/HomeCarePlus/README.md

 # HomeCarePlus

 This application was developed as a part of the Computer Science Program at Acadia University.
-The course COMP 4983 X2 PROJECT is a core course that requires the student to complete a sizable project using knowleged gained from the previous 3 years.
+The course COMP 4983 X2 PROJECT is a core course that requires the student to complete a sizable project using knowledge gained from the previous 3 years.
 We were given the freedom to come up with our own ideas and turn them into working applications.

 The application that I designed and developed is called HomeCare+.
 The purpose of this application is to provide a user=friendly mobile